front-end-intermediate/session-12-react-pirates/readme.md

     console.log(pirate)
     console.log(e.target)
     console.log(e.target.value)
+    console.log(e.target.name, e.target.value)
   }
 ```

-Values need to be put into state
+Values need to be put into state.

+We need a copy of the object.
+THis is the old method:

+`const updatedPIrate = Object.assign([], pirate)`

+but we will use spread operator and overlay the new properties on top of it. `e.target.name` gives us the property name so we will use what's know as a computed property - `[e.target.name]`.

 ```
   handleChange(e, key){